jup-ag/rfq-webhook-toolkit/README.md

 ##### Error responses

 - `400 Bad Request`: The request sent to the webhook is malformed (e.g. missing an expected parameter)
 - `401 Unauthorized`:  Authorization failed.
 For example the `X-API-KEY` is missing or incorrect
 - `50x Server Errors`: The webhook is offline or unable to respond.
-If the status perstist, the webhook will be temporarily sospended and will not receive requests.
+If the status persist, the webhook will be temporarily suspended and will not receive requests.

 ## Expiry information